Then you came into the picture, and she hates you for it.

 - Monster has Con Man Otto Heckel being ordered by Tenma to be with Dieter, much to his dismay.

 - Elfen Lied has Mayu.
 Her own mother slaps her in the face when Mayu tells her about her stepfather molesting her.
-Her own mother only sees her as competition.
+She only sees Mayu as competition.

 - Lucy's caretakers at the orphanage are resentful of the fact that they have to take care of a sick child.